siobhanlgorman/knits-and-pieces/README.md

  }`
 ```
 * Make migrations to postgres db
-* Install gunicorn in the workspace and add to requirements
+* Install gunicorn in the workspace and add to requirements with the command  `pip3 install django gunicorn`
-* Create Procfile: `web: gunicorn knits_and_pieces.wsgi:application`
+* Create Procfile with the following content: `web: gunicorn knits_and_pieces.wsgi:application`
 * Add Heroku hostname to allowed_hosts in settings.py and local host so gitpod will still work
 ```
 ALLOWED_HOSTS = ['knits-and-pieces.herokuapp.com', 'localhost']